 Making it up as we go

-As change agents, we seek journeys, projects, and roles that can change the world.
+As purpose-driven leaders, we seek journeys, projects, and roles that can change the world.
 We build lives of purpose that not only heal the deepest wounds within us but help heal others.
 We dare to envision a world more beautiful, prosperous, and free when others tell us it is naive.

 We take on a lot.
 At times, we strive to accomplish the seemingly impossible.